brandtcormorant/brandt.computer/src/routes/+page.md

 You saw that current obsessions list, yeah?
 If you're not contacting me with salient information about one of those things you are at a severe disadvantage and likely misspending your time.

+### Why is your header on this page so dramatic?

+iykyk

 <hr style="border-color:#353531; margin-top: 3em; margin-bottom:3.5em;">

 ## Where I exist